 Nucor Corp.
-(NUE), the largest U.S. steelmaker by market value, said Chief Operating Officer John J. Ferriola will take over from Daniel R. DiMicco as chief executive officer on Jan.
+(NUE:US), the largest U.S. steelmaker by market value, said Chief Operating Officer John J. Ferriola will take over from Daniel R. DiMicco as chief executive officer on Jan.
 1.

 DiMicco, 62, who has led the Charlotte, North Carolina- based company for 12 years, will become executive chairman, Nucor said today in a statement.